A few of the things I'm working on now

 Climate Cafes are a way to meet with other climate freaks and express our emotions.
 I hope this might lead to greater community, greater acceptance, and greater action.
 We are in this together.
 ClimateCafes.org provides simple guidelines for holding a Climate Cafe in your community.
 Like all my projects, we could use your help – please contact me!

-I’ve been talking to writers, producers, documentarians, actors, financiers and others to see how we can be more effective at communicating climate breakdown.
+I start4ed talking to writers, producers, documentarians, actors and others to see how we can be more effective at communicating climate breakdown.
 I mean, I live in Los Angeles, and Hollywood is a tremendous resource – and just like everyone else, people in film and TV are starting to climate freak.
 They have the storytelling skills and platform, and I have the science… let’s talk!

+I’ve been a serious Vipassana meditator since 2003.
+Meditation keeps my climate anxiety at bay, and increases my ability to feel compassion for all beings.
+It was also an immense aid for me during the April 6 Scientist Rebellion action.
 I play soccer every Sunday in a league composed entirely of AYSO coaches and referees.
 At least I did before COVID.
+During COVID I started running most days, which surprised me with how much it helps my creative thinking.
 I love composting, and gardening, and fruit trees and find this work therapeutic.
 Yes, I still compost my poop (and it’s actually an amazing practice that more people should do – read about it here).
 And I’m always looking for ways to live well and with less fossil fuel – which to me is also a kind of self care.
-I’ve stopped feral beekeeping because I’ve decided it’s not safe enough in a small yard, and I miss it deeply.
+I’ve stopped feral beekeeping because I’ve decided it’s not safe enough in a small yard, and I miss it.
+Someday I hope to do it again.